sinclairzx81/hammer/readme.md

 ## Serve

 Hammer provides a development server with save and restart workflows.
-To enable use the `--serve` option with a port.
+To enable use the `--serve` option with a port number.
+This option will serve the `--dist` directory and reload on save.

 ```html
 <!DOCTYPE html>